alan-turing-institute/trustchain/docs/ion.md

 ### Local vs. Remote Installation

+You can install ION on your local machine or a remote one, e.g. a virtual machine in the Cloud.
+If you are using a remote machine, connect to it using SSH and follow the instructions below.

-...TODO.
-Mention port forwarding instructions in the [SSH config](#ssh-config) section.
+Once installed, follow the port forwarding instructions in the [SSH config](#ssh-config) section to produce a setup that is indistinguishable from running an ION node locally.

 ## ION Installation Guide

 These instructions are based on the official [ION Install Guide](https://identity.foundation/ion/install-guide/) but contain additional details, several minor corrections and a workaround to support the latest versions of Bitcoin Core.

-!!! info "Local or remote installation"

-    You can install ION on your local machine or a remote one, e.g. a Virtual Machine in the cloud.
-If you are using a remote machine, connect to it using SSH and follow the instructions below.
-Also see the instructions on [SSH configuration](#ssh-config).

 ### Prerequisites